 Five Ways to Jumpstart Your Content Marketing Strategy

 Think of your editorial calendar as the dashboard for your content marketing strategy.
-This is where you and your team (even if the team is you for now) go to see what’s on deck, who’s doing what, and when it’s all due to be published.
+This is where you and your team (even if the team is you for now) go to see what's on deck, who's doing what, and when it will be published.

 Having all of this information in one place is key for several reasons:

 It removes the stress of trying to keep multiple parties on the same page.
 Your graphic designer can see what they have coming due, your editor can find out who's producing what content so they can reach out directly, and your manager can keep an eye on the whole gang to ensure things keep moving forward.

 Having a solid schedule that everyone involved knows is how you guarantee your content is going up regularly.
 This is the best way to ensure your audience sees it since they become accustomed to your schedule and tune in to see new content.
 If you don't deliver on time, even once, you risk losing them.